The Legend of Robin Hood (board game)

 The Legend of Robin Hood is a board game published by Operational Studies Group (OSG) in 1979, and later republished by Avalon Hill that is based on the legendary outlaw Robin Hood and his nemesis, the Sheriff of Nottingham.

 Description

-The Legend of Robin Hood is a 2-player microgame set in Sherwood Forest and the surrounding area.
-One player controls Robin Hood, who attempts to recruit a band of loyal men to help him rob from the rich and give to the poor.
+The Legend of Robin Hood is a 2-player microgame set in Sherwood Forest and in the area around it.
+One player controls Robin Hood, who must recruit a loyal band of men to help him rob from the rich and give to the poor.
 The other player controls the Sheriff of Nottingham, who uses soldiers to attempt to guard travellers and capture Robin's men.

 Components

 The ziplock bag with cover art sheet contains: